MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ![Busiest day card](media/analytics-6.PNG "Busiest day card")

-The subscript describes the absolute change in this value for the current time frame compared to average footfall across all displays during the selected time frame.
+The subscript in this card describes the absolute change in this value for the current time frame compared to average footfall across all displays during the selected time frame.
 The triangle to the left of the subscript indicates how much greater footfall for the highlighted day was compared to the daily average footfall during the selected time frame.

 **Busiest display.** This card highlights the name of the display that had the greatest number of people during the selected timeframe, along with the people count.